Utsav1256/flask_web_app/README.md

  app = Flask(__name__)
 ```

 - This line creates an instance of the Flask class and assigns it to the variable app.
-The <!-- __name__ --> parameter is a special Python variable that represents the name of the current module.
+The `__name__` parameter is a special Python variable that represents the name of the current module.
 In this case, it will be the name of the file where this code is located.

 ```py
 app.config['SECRET_KEY'] = 'blahSomething'